undefined

 French galette

 Huge, greasy, cheesy, and sometimes meaty, galettes are popular late-night street food in Paris.
 A great place to find them is along the pedestrianized Rue Mouffetard, one of Paris’s oldest and most picturesque streets.
-And if you want to follow the French tradition, you should wash it down with a pint of cider.
+And if you want to follow the French tradition (and are over 18!), you should wash them down with a pint of cider.

 Where to find galettes in Paris